pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/TreeBasedNavigation.md

 ```

 > Note: The ``DismissEffect`` function is async which means it cannot be invoked directly inside a
-reducer.
+> reducer.
 Instead it must be called from either
-``EffectPublisher/run(priority:operation:catch:fileID:line:)`` or
+> ``EffectPublisher/run(priority:operation:catch:fileID:line:)`` or
-``EffectPublisher/fireAndForget(priority:_:)``.
+> ``EffectPublisher/fireAndForget(priority:_:)``.

-When `self.dismiss()` is invoked it will `nil` out the state responsible for presenting the feature
+When `self.dismiss()` is invoked it will `nil` out the state responsible for presenting the feature,
 causing the feature to be dismissed.
 This allows you to encapsulate the logic for dismissing a child
 feature entirely inside the child domain without explicitly communicating with the parent.

 > Warning: SwiftUI's environment value `@Environment(\.dismiss)` and the Composable Architecture's
-dependency value `@Dependency(\.dismiss)` serve similar purposes, but are completely different
+> dependency value `@Dependency(\.dismiss)` serve similar purposes, but are completely different
-types.
+> types.
 SwiftUI's environment value can only be used in SwiftUI views, and this library's
-dependency value can only be used inside reducers.
+> dependency value can only be used inside reducers.

 ## Testing

-A huge benefit of properly modeling your domains for navigation is that testing because quite
+A huge benefit of properly modeling your domains for navigation is that testing because quite easy.
-easy.
 Further, using "non-exhaustive testing" (see <doc:Testing#Non-exhaustive-testing>) can be very
 useful for testing navigation since you often only want to assert on a few high level details and
 not all state mutations and effects.